SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 - kedalab-helper Pod is created and ready to accept commands
 - solace-consumer Deployment is created _and_ there is 1 active replica (pod)

-**OPTIONAL** - We can verify these conditions with the following commands:
+We can verify these conditions with the following commands:
 ```bash
 kubectl get deployments -n keda
 ## Result: keda-metrics-apiserver, keda-operator READY